Vogeltak/maxcrone.org/_posts/books/2021-05-30-snow-crash.md

 Neal was also the one to coin the term *Metaverse*, in Snow Crash.
 In the novel, it refers to the collective virtual space accessed through terminals that project a high-quality virtual reality on your goggles.
+He is also the one who popularised the term *avatar* to mean online virtual body.
 The Metaverse contains many references to real world computing culture, but adding plenty of fictional elements to it, which makes it a very rich illusion while reading.

 In conclusion, I would definitely recommend to read this nine-hundred+ page novel, to experience the fantasy of cyberpunk from one of its most influential sources.